4awpawz/trio-docs/source/fragments/userstories/index.md

 Follow along with Betty as she learns the basic concepts of using Trio.

 Topics Covered:
+* Installing Trio
 * Creating A New Project
+* Creating Web Pages Using
     * Page Templates
     * Page Fragments
     * Front Matter
-* Page Links
+* Building And Running The Website In The Browser
-* Metadata
+* Linking To Pages
-* Customizing Pages With Metadata and JavaScript
+* Metadata And Customizing Web Pages With JavaScript

 ## <a data-trio-link href="/userstories/blogging">Blogging...</a>
 Follow along with Betty as she learns how to implement her Sci-Fi blog using Trio.